AnthonyTGarrett/EasyInventory/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-EasyInventory is a python based script to extract inventory data from a generated excel file, combine the information, and write it to a new file for easy access to the information.
+EasyInventory is a python based script to extract inventory data from a system generated excel file, combine the information, and write it to a new file for easy access to the information.

 # New Features!

 - Ability to handle all main aisles inventory reports
 - Clean and new documentation
 - Changed the Excel file layout
+- Prints out the partial pallets in each aisle

 ### Requirements